|

 Third Line: DCS 025

 Fourth line: Bank number.
-Tone SQ ON, CTCSS & DCS non- setting
+Tone SQ ON, CTCSS & DCS non-

 Upper line: Channel number